steveolotu/featuredocu/README.md

 ### (Optional) Register Twig template

-To use the Twig template, the path needs to be regisered first.
+To use the Twig template, the path needs to be registered first.

-To do so, add the path to the file: "config/packages/twig.yaml".
+To do so, add the path to the file: `config/packages/twig.yaml`.

 If the variable "paths" doesn't exist yet, create it, but also add the default_path: